 Charity places in the Virgin Money London Marathon can be like gold dust; and with the cancellation of the 2020 race they're more limited than ever.
 To give yourself the best chance of gaining a spot on the team, read our top five tips to make your application shine.

-Applications are now open and will close on Friday 27th November.
+Applications are now open and will be assessed on a rolling basis.
 Once you've read our advice below, fill out the form to apply for your spot and kickstart your marathon journey.

 1. Give as much detail as possible

 Our places are heavily oversubscribed, with 3 spaces for every 20 applications.
 That’s why it’s so important that you include as much information as possible.
 When choosing the team, we’re looking for people who are passionate about running for Sue Ryder, so especially want to hear about why the charity means a lot to you.

 The majority of our runners have a strong personal connection to the charity, and will often be running in memory or celebration of a loved one.
 Others understand the importance of our care and are passionate about making sure we continue to be there for anyone who may need us in the future.
 It's a great privilege to read about these special people, and the difficult job of selecting runners is equal parts emotional and inspirational!

 2. Breakdown your fundraising

 The London Marathon is our largest fundraising event and brings in vital income to fund our palliative, neurological and bereavement support.
 Before it's cancellation, the 2020 event was on track to raise over £200,000, enough to fund an entire hospice therapy team for more than a year.
 Our team members should have lots of ideas and concrete plans in mind for their fundraising, and be committed to the time and effort that it takes to reach and ideally exceed their target.
 Find out some suggestions and tips in our fundraising ideas and support section.